The literacy and numeracy catch-up funding is designed to target and support students in Year 7.

 - Miranda Frost Assistant Head oversees Pupil Premium and catch up funding and monitors the impact of this work.

-- Tim Handel, SENCO liaises directly with staff to reintegrate them into the full curriculum.
+- Lia Hill, SENCO liaises directly with staff to reintegrate them into the full curriculum.
 2018-19 sees the first year of a more formal Nurture group with specialist staffing provided.

 - Curriculum Leader Maths & Curriculum Leader English, will oversee this provision for their respective areas.